-Our military business fluctuates from year-to-year, and is dependent, to a degree, on government budget constraints, the timing of orders, macro and micro dynamics with respect to the U.S. Department of Defense ("DOD") procurement policy and the extent of global conflicts.
-Also, delays in government spending outlays and government funding reprioritization, such as shifting funds to efforts to combat the impact of the pandemic or efforts to assist Ukraine in the Russia and Ukraine conflict, provides for further unpredictability in the military spending outlook.
+Our military business fluctuates from year-to-year, and is dependent, to a degree, on government budget constraints, the timing of orders, macro and micro dynamics with respect to the U.S. Department of Defense ("DOD") procurement policy and the extent of global conflicts, such as the existing conflicts between Russia and Ukraine and Israel and Hamas.
+Also, delays in government spending outlays and government funding reprioritization, such as shifting funds to efforts to assist friendly countries in conflicts, provides for further unpredictability in the military spending outlook.
 For a variety of reasons, the military spending outlook is very uncertain, though recent DOD budgets have trended upwards.